owntone/owntone-server/README_RADIO_STREAMS.md

 ### 2) StreamUrl is a JSON file with metadata
 If `StreamUrl` does not point directly to an artwork file then the link may be to a json file that contains an artwork link.
-If so, you can make forked-daapd download the file automatically and search for an artwork link, and also track duration.
+If so, you can make the server download the file automatically and search for an artwork link, and also track duration.